Xnhyacinth/Instruct/README.md

 pip install -r requirements.txt
 ```

-Note: after the main exploration with 3B model, we train our 11B model on TPUs using the T5 code [here](https://github.com/google-research/text-to-text-transfer-transformer).

 ## Data

 Our models are trained and evaluated on [Super-NaturalInstructions](https://github.com/allenai/natural-instructions), which can be cloned by running: